franks42/clj.security.message-digest/README.md

 In other words, the "message-digest" object as a function is equivalent to both the "update" and "digest" functions, which implies that only having the "make-message-digest" would suffice.

-See "https://gist.github.com/franks42/5074268" for example repl-session.
+See "https://gist.github.com/franks42/5074268" for an additional example repl-session.

 See "clj.security.message-digest-test" file for more examples.